lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 There are two types of *impure* content handlers that allow for effectful code.
 One of them corresponds to that of the *normal* content handler, except the result is wrapped in *IO Monad*.
-The other accepts POST data chunks in its first argument like in *ngxExportAsyncOnReqBody*.
+The other accepts request body chunks in its first argument like the handler exported with *ngxExportAsyncOnReqBody*.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 Type                                                                                 Exporter